AshenClock7613/ROBOEXHIBIT/README.md

 - **Enhanced Accessibility**: By supporting multiple languages and interactive interfaces, RoboExhibit makes museum visits more inclusive.

 ## Project Report
-For more details, refer to the [Documentazione%20RoboExhibit.pdf](Documentazione%20RoboExhibit.pdf) file.
+For more details, refer to the [Documentazione RoboExhibit.pdf](Documentazione%20RoboExhibit.pdf) file.

 ## License
 This project is distributed under the license found in the **LICENSE** file.